5GExchange/lattice-monitoring-framework/README.md

 - Data Sources
 - Data Consumers

-The Intelligent Resource Monitor (IRM) component in the MdO interacts with the Lattice Controller using a REST API (which represents the I3-Mon interface).
+The Intelligent MOnitoring Subsystem (IMoS) of the 5GEx MdO interacts with the Lattice Controller using a REST API (which represents an implementation of  the I3-Mon interface).

-In general we can assume that a single Controller instance is up and running in a given 5GEx technological domain.
+In general, we can assume that a single Controller instance is up and running in a given 5GEx technological domain.
+However, alternative monitoring topologies might be used.

 ### Build
 The provided `build.xml` (under `source/`) can be used both for compiling the source code and generating the deployable jar files.